fifth-postulate/postscript-whisperer/workshop/guide/src/tool/stack.md

 While developing PostScript programs one often encounters these kind of errors.

+## Summary
+PostScripts maintains various stacks.
+One of them is the _operand stack_.
+The operand stack is manipulated by pushing values onto them. _Operators_ take values from the stack by popping _operands_ from the stack.
+When an operator tries to pop operands from the stack which does not have enough items an _stackunderflow_ error occurs.

 ## Exercises
 1. For each of the following program fragments, draw the resuling operand stack.